Celebrating 25 years!

 Latest Availability

-Inclusions: 1) IFMGA Mountain Guide for two days, 2) Chamonix course hosts for logistics & briefings, 3) Pre course information booklet, 4) Equipment discount voucher for our UK, 5) Free 36 page technical Course Instruction Booklet, 6) Road transport in Chamonix valley, 7) One night Chamonix accommodation, to provide a space for a pre-ascent sleep that evening.
+Inclusions: 1) IFMGA Mountain Guide for 3 days min / 4 days max, 2) Chamonix course hosts for logistics & briefings, 3) Pre course information booklet, 4) Equipment discount voucher for our UK, 5) Free 36 page technical Course Instruction Booklet, 6) Road transport in Chamonix valley, 7) One night half board for you and guide in mountain hut in Cosmiques / Torino hut.

-Exclusions: 1) Travel to and from Chamonix, 2) Cable Cars (approx c.£50 for training day), 3) Personal laundry, telephone calls, lunches, evening meals in valley, & any purchases in mountain huts / hotels / restaurants, 4) Activities insurance, & excess baggage charges.
+Exclusions: 1) Travel to and from Chamonix, 2) Cable Cars (approx c.£75 for training day) for you, and guide if required, 3) Personal laundry, telephone calls, lunches, meals in valley, & any purchases in mountain huts / hotels / restaurants, 4) Extra night in mountain hut, if required, 5) Activities insurance, & excess baggage charges, 6) Chamonix accommodation.

 Notes: The price is a total for the guiding fee, for just 1 person on a 1:1 guiding ratio basis.
 We do not offer 1:2 guiding for this, to allow you to move at your pace on the ascent, and maximise your summit chances.